haoruilee/Optimal-Control-of-a-Linear-Discrete-System/Oral_report/README.md

-This report is made by my team menbers
+This report is made by my team members.